 Now more than ever, many employers are willing to experiment with digital communication.
-Rather than relying solely on the traditional open enrollment meeting with thick paper booklets and Powerpoint presentations, some businesses offer their employees mobile apps, websites, or internal networks dedicated to electing benefits.
+Rather than relying solely on the traditional open enrollment meetings with thick paper booklets and PowerPoint presentations, some businesses are offering their employees mobile apps, websites or internal networks dedicated to electing benefits.

 As a Zywave partner, you can use HRconnection and offer it to your clients as a hassle-free, convenient tool for communicating benefits information.
-Of course, you’ll do your open enrollment meetings as well.
-But many people have a hard time absorbing and retaining the massive amounts of information that they’ll need to make the right benefits decisions.
-If they’re using HRconnection or another digital communication portal, they can easily access the information later, a piece at a time, as they go through their benefits selections.
+If you’re offering HRconnection or another digital communication portal, employees can easily access their benefits information later, a piece at a time, as they go through the selection process.
 What’s more, the portal is available 24 hours a day, so they can look through their options at home with a spouse if necessary.
-Your clients and their employees will appreciate this option.
+Your clients and their employees will appreciate the convenience of this option.

 2. Summarize Changes From Last Year’s Plan